alenaksu/tiny-lit/packages/store/README.md

 ### Actions

-Action handlers receive as first parameter the store class and the data in the second.
-They can contain async operations and should not mutate the state directly but by committing mutations.
+Action handlers are pure functions that accepts the store class and data as arguments.
+They can contain async operations and MUST NOT directly mutate the state, but they may commit mutations.

 ```ts
 type ActionHandler = (store: StoreInterface, data: any) => void;